jknapka/mvca/src/tg/unter/README.txt

     she just sent an alert for that specific event, in the story above).
   - (done) NOTE: Show events in reverse temporal order on the event page.
-    Also provide a "today's events only" link.
+  - Also provide a "today's events only" link.
+  - The "events for day" page should allow forward and backward navigation by day, and allow choosing a specific day.
   - CONSIDER: avoid alerting *volunteers* who have been alerted recently, to avoid event fatigue.
+(This would also allow us to disambiguate text replies to alerts more easily.
+If we only send one text per hour per volunteer, then it's pretty likely the one they're replying to is the last one we sent.)

+) Allow coordinators manage volunteers.

+Story (NOT STARTED):
+	- A new person (Vespa) comes to Carla's site to volunteer.
+    - Carla takes their information and uses the "add volunteer" page to add Vespa to the volunteer DB.
+    - Carla shows Vespa how to log in and manage her available times.
+    - Vespa receives a confirmation email with a "login" link that takes her directly to the /login page.

+Story (NOT STARTED):
+	- Carla wants to know, in general, which volunteers are available.
-) Allow coordinators to see a list of all volunteers.
+    - From her /coord_page, she can click a link to see a list of all registered volunteers.
+    - For each volunteer, she can see the number of events the volunteer is available to serve and the number of events the volunteer is committed to serve.
+    - She can click a row in the list of volunteers to see the volunteer_info page for the volunteer.

 ) Check that when multiple volunteers respond to an event, we confirm the event for only the number of volunteers